 Classification of Members

 SECTION 4.1.
-The Corporation shall have one class of members, and each membership shall have equal voting and other rights.
-A "member" of the Corporation is defined as any person who owns a membership certificate appurtenant to at least one (1) water service unit, as shown on the Corporation's records.
-A member owning more than one water service unit shall hold a separate membership for each such water service unit, and shall be entitled to as many votes as the member holds memberships.
-The "voting power" of the members consists of all of the memberships in the Corporation.
+The Corporation shall have one class of Members, and each Membership shall have equal voting and other rights.
+A "Member" of the Corporation is defined as any Person who owns a Membership Certificate appurtenant to at least one (1) water service unit, as shown on the Corporation's records.
+A Member owning more than one water service unit shall hold a separate Membership for each such water service unit, and shall be entitled to as many votes as the Member holds Memberships.
+The "Voting Power" of the Members means the power to vote held by the total outstanding Shares of the Corporation.

 Eligibility for Membership

 SECTION 4.2.
-Except as otherwise provided in these Bylaws, any person owning a legal interest in any real property located within the Corporation's service area on Palomar Mountain, in the County of San Diego, State of California, is entitled to membership in the Corporation.
-Two (2) or more persons may have indivisible interests in a membership.
-However, multiple owners of a membership such as trusts, family trusts, corporations, partnerships, government associations, and other associations shall designate a person to represent their interests, with full membership privileges.
+Except as otherwise provided in these Bylaws, any Person owning a legal interest in any real property located within the Corporation's service area on Palomar Mountain, in the County of San Diego, State of California, is entitled to Membership in the Corporation.
+Two (2) or more Persons may have indivisible interests in a Membership.
+However, multiple owners of a Membership such as trusts, family trusts, corporations, partnerships, government associations, and other associations shall designate a Person to represent their interests, with full Membership privileges.

 Admission to Membership

 SECTION 4.3.
-A person shall be admitted to membership in the Corporation, or shall obtain additional membership(s), in one (I) of the following two (2) ways:
+A Person shall be admitted to Membership in the Corporation, or shall obtain additional Membership(s), in one (I) of the following two (2) ways:

-On the acceptance by the Board of Directors of an application submitted by such person (Section 4.4); or
+On the acceptance by the Board of Directors of an application submitted by such Person (Section 4.4); or

-On transfer to such person of at least one (I) water service unit of a member (Section 4.5).
+On transfer to such Person of at least one (I) water service unit of a Member (Section 4.5).

 Application for Membership

 SECTION 4.4.
-A person entitled to membership desiring one (1) or more member ships in the Corporation shall submit an application to the Board of Directors, in such form and in such manner as shall be prescribed by the Board.
+A Person entitled to Membership desiring one (1) or more Memberships in the Corporation shall submit an application to the Board of Directors, in such form and in such manner as shall be prescribed by the Board.

-Except as provided in Subsection (f) of this Section, an application for membership shall not be accepted by the Board of Directors without the affirmative vote or written assent of two-thirds (2/3) of the membership.
+Except as provided in Subsection (f) of this Section, an application for Membership shall not be accepted by the Board of Directors without the affirmative vote or written assent of two-thirds (2/3) of the votes cast.

-An application for membership shall be accompanied by the payment to the Corporation, for each membership requested by the applicant, of twenty-five dollars ($25), plus a membership fee in a sum equal to five thousand dollars ($5,000) as adjusted since July 1988 by the annual compounding of the inflator/deflator factor, as shown in the July consumer price index or comparable data for the San Diego area.
-If the application is not accepted by the Board of Directors, the membership fee shall be refunded to the applicant without interest.
+An application for Membership shall be accompanied by a payment, the amount of which is to be determined by the Board.

-An application for membership shall not be accepted by the Board of Directors unless the Corporation has a permit to issue securities from the California Corporations Commissioner.
+An application for Membership shall not be accepted by the Board of Directors unless the Corporation has a permit to issue securities from the California Corporations Commissioner.
 The applicant shall pay the applicant's proportionate cost of applying for and obtaining a permit.

-The Board of Directors may require, as a condition of its acceptance of an application for membership, that the applicant submit a current Certificate of Compliance issued by the County of San Diego, certifying that the real property which is the subject of the application has a number of buildable lots ("water service units") at least equal to the number of memberships being sought by the applicant.
+The Board of Directors may require, as a condition of its acceptance of an application for Membership, that the applicant submit a current Certificate of Compliance issued by the County of San Diego, certifying that the real property which is the subject of the application has a number of parcels ("water service units") at least equal to the number of Memberships being sought by the applicant.

-The Board of Directors shall require, as a condition of its acceptance of an application for membership, that the applicant grant to the Corporation perpetual easements and rights-of-way, for water pipeline purposes in, upon, over, under, along and across:
+The Board of Directors shall require, as a condition of its acceptance of an application for Membership, that the applicant grant to the Corporation perpetual easements and rights-of-way, for water pipeline purposes in, upon, over, under, along and across:

 All roads and road easements, improved or unimproved, and